mrackwitz/MRProgress/README.md

 1. Add a pod entry for MRProgress to your *Podfile* `pod 'MRProgress'`.
 2. Install the pod(s) by running `pod install`.
-3. Include MRProgress wherever you need it with `#import <MRProgress/MRProgress.h>`.
+3. Include MRProgress wherever you need it with `#import <MRProgress/MRProgress.h>` from Objective-C or `import MRProgress` from Swift.

 ### Source files

 1. Download the [latest code version](http://github.com/mrackwitz/MRProgress/archive/master.zip) or add the repository as a git submodule to your git-tracked project.
 2. Drag and drop the **src** directory from the archive in your project navigator.
 Make sure to select *Copy items* when asked if you extracted the code archive outside of your project.
-3. Include MRProgress wherever you need any component with `#import "MRProgress.h"`.
+3. Include MRProgress wherever you need any component with `#import "MRProgress.h"` or include it in your bridging header to use it in Swift.

 ### Static library